aidanastridge/wideloop/README.md

 ### What?

-A stage to collect (mostly free) online books, articles, exercises, tips, and tricks for time series analysis in Python.
+A stage to collect (mostly free) online books, articles, exercises, tips, and tricks for time series analysis.

 ### Why?

 Time Series modelling is complicated.
 I created this repository to always have handy resources that make sense of it all and make me better.
-While I did start this repository because I thought it was hard to find **Python** methods — it isn't; Using Chat GPT and saving resources fixes the confusion.
-I have also added resources using **R** and **SAS** as guides.
+While I did start this repository because I thought it was hard to find **Python** methods — it isn't; Using Chat GPT and collecting resources saves the confusion.

 ### What is a "wideloop"?